 At any rate, the car is still out-of-range: I don’t know anyone who lives on the island where she is, I don’t know any towing companies or service providers on that island, I just have to do everything by remote control.
 (She’s also out-of-range in that her battery is now completely dead.)

-After some back-and-forth and revisions, the plan ended up being that I’d call a towing company (they recommended one) and have the car towed from the port to Tesla.
+After some back-and-forth and revisions, the plan ends up being that I’d call a towing company (they recommended one) and have the car towed from the port to Tesla.
 But that takes money, and the towing company is out-of-range.
 So they’ll email me a form I can fill out and return to give them my credit card information.

 In the wee hours of the morning (six minutes after midnight), I got the form as a non-fillable PDF.
 Normally not a problem, but I don’t have a printer (it’s on the boat and thus out-of-range) nor do I have or know of a good PDF editor for Linux.
 I have a great one for macOS (the underrated if buggy and crash-prone Apple Preview app) but my MacBook Pro is… on the boat and thus out-of-range.